-While trademark/ID registration can take more than 1 year or several years, copyright registration in Vietnam is relatively quick and simple.
-Along with meeting the "originality" requirement (i.e. a work is protected on the basis of the author's creation, regardless of novelty or creativity), the grant of a Copyright Registration Certificate to a work submitted to the Copyright Office of Vietnam is primarily based on the commitment that the work was created by the author himself and did not copy from that of any other individual/organization.
+While trademark/ID registration can take more than one year or several years, copyright registration in Vietnam is relatively quick and simple.
+Along with meeting the "originality" requirement (i.e., a work is protected on the basis of the author's creation, regardless of novelty or creativity), the grant of a Copyright Registration Certificate to a work submitted to the Copyright Office of Vietnam is primarily based on the commitment that the work was created by the author themself and was not copied from that of any other individual/ organization.
 The downside risk of the copyright registration mechanism in Vietnam is that, due to the extremely "fast" and "open" nature of this mechanism for copyright registration, many trademarks or logos, and other forms of intellectual property belonging to rights holders have been illegally copied, registered as works of applied art, and granted Copyright Registration Certificates.
-Copyright Registration Certificates are used as a talisman/amulet (or King-awarded death-free card) by nefarious traders to ward off accusations of IP infringement.
-Obviously, this is a large legal loophole that has been abused.
-This will certainly spark many disputes and conflicts over IP rights, turning/escalating them into serious and uncontrollable problems.
+Copyright Registration Certificates are used as a